T-erry/book-store/README.md

 - Users can view a list of all books in the system.
 - Users can view details of individual books, including a list of associated reviews.
 - Users can search for books by author.
-- Logged-in Samusers can leave reviews for books.
+- Logged-in users can leave reviews for books.

 ### technologies used
 - Django